 If the level is too low, add a LITTLE more oil from the sixth

 quart of oil, checking the level with the dipstick between each adding.
-Do NOT
+On mine, I end up

 overfill because excess oil will be churned out in the exhaust and possibly destroy